 Income tax is one of those painful things that should happen to other people.
 There will always be reasons we should pay less and others should pay more.
 As taxpayers we don’t have much say one way or the other.
 Washington will spend our money as it sees fit, though despite what we like to think much of that spending is mandatory, not discretionary.

 Every time we choose a new president we decide our nation’s future, or at least that’s what we are told.
 It’s almost never true.
 Even the brashest, most out of control presidential act can be stopped dead in its tracks by a simple court decision.
-Money matters a lot more than who is in charge and in politics that means fighting over debt and spending, a battle with much higher stakes than bickering over who gets to be our national figurehead.

 If someone close to you has died from cancer or if you have been diagnosed, you know all too well that curing cancer is important.
 Cancer changes lives in ways that can never be repaired.
 Keeping this in mind, were you amused or offended by the newest grab from our lame duck president for more space in the history books?